 - In the left menu, click Monetization.

-- If you’re under the threshold, click Notify me when I’m eligible to get an email when you’ve reached 1,000 subscribers and 4,000 watch hours over the past 12 months.
+- If you’re under the threshold, click Notify me when I’m eligible to get an email.
+You’ll receive an email when you’ve reached 1,000 subscribers and 4,000 watch hours over the past 12 months.
 If you meet the threshold, click Start on the “Review Partner Program terms” card.

 - Once you’ve signed the term, we’ll mark this step with a green “Done” sign on the “Review Partner Program terms” card.